The best hotels in Chamonix

 Book the Aiguille du Midi telecabine online at least 3 days ahead in peak season. walk-up queues on Place de l'Aiguille du Midi hit 2 hours by 9am in January and July.
 The first gondola leaves around 8am and the summit at 3,842m can be 20-25°C colder than the valley, so pack a layer even in August.

-Chamonix's best neighborhoods
+Chamonix's best hotel regions

 Town Centre is where most people should stay.
 You're on Rue du Docteur Paccard, close to the Aiguille du Midi telecabine, the train station, and every decent restaurant in town.
 Les Praz and Les Bossons are worth it if you want space and views without the noise. but only if you're okay with a 10-15 minute drive in.